Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: A Divide Conquer Approach

 \item Given $ \A \defining \big(A^{j}: j \in [J] \big) $ and $ \D \defining \big(D^{j}: j \in [J] \big) $ be partitions of $ [N] $ and $ D $ respectively such that $ \Pi^{j} $ is feasible for all $ j \in [J] $, then, the its associated efficiency is defined by

-\end{enumerate} \end{definition} \begin{remark} Notice that for any feasible pair, it holds that $ 0 < \eff\big((A^{0}, A^{1}), (D^{0}, D^{1}) \big) \leq 1 $, due to \textsc{Inequality} \eqref{Ineq DC optimal pair}.
-In the case of general partitions $ \A $ and $ \D $, an inequality analogous to \eqref{Ineq DC optimal pair} can be derived using induction on the cardinal of $ \A $. \end{remark} Before introducing the definition of efficiency for D\&C trees we recall a classic definition from Graph Theory (see \textit{Section 2.3} in \cite{GrossYellen}) \begin{definition} Let $ T = (V, E) $ be a tree and let $ U \subseteq V $ be a subset of vertices.
+where $ z_{*} $ is the optimal solution value for \textsc{Problem} \ref{Pblm Integer Problem} and $ z_{*}^{j} $ indicates the optimal solution value for the subproblem analogous to \textsc{Problem} \ref{Pblm Integer Problem}, whose input data are the demand $ D_{j} $ and items $ A^{j} $. \end{enumerate} \end{definition} \begin{remark} Notice that for any feasible pair, it holds that $ 0 < \eff\big((A^{0}, A^{1}), (D^{0}, D^{1}) \big) $, due to \textsc{Inequality} \eqref{Ineq DC optimal pair}.
+Additionally, the notion of efficiency that we are defining is nothing but the relative error introduced by the D\&C approximation of the solution.
+Finally, for general partitions $ \A $ and $ \D $, an inequality analogous to \eqref{Ineq DC optimal pair} can be derived using induction on the cardinal of $ \A $. \end{remark} Before introducing the definition of efficiency for D\&C trees we recall a classic definition from Graph Theory (see \textit{Section 2.3} in \cite{GrossYellen}) \begin{definition} Let $ T = (V, E) $ be a tree and let $ U \subseteq V $ be a subset of vertices.
 The \textbf{subtree induced} on $ U $, denoted by $ T(U) $, is the tree whose vertices are $ U $ and whose edge-set consists on all those edges in $ E $ such that both endpoints are contained in $ U $.